aamirmd/fpl-prediction-dashboard/README.md

 Data source: https://github.com/vaastav/Fantasy-Premier-League/tree/master

-This github repository contains historical data obtained from the official API mentioned above.
+This github repository contains historical data obtained from the official API mentioned in the previous section.
+This was used for model training.

 Bibtex reference of data source:
 ```